hezronokwach/SpotifiWrapped/README.md

 1. **"No module named 'modules'"**
    - Ensure you're running from the project root directory
    - Check that all dependencies are installed
+   - Make sure your virtual environment is activated

 2. **Spotify API errors**
    - Verify your credentials in `.env`
-   - Check redirect URI matches exactly
+   - Check redirect URI matches exactly (http://127.0.0.1:8000/callback)
    - Ensure your Spotify app is not in development mode restrictions
+   - Check the logs in `logs/spotifi_wrapped.log` and `spotify_oauth.log`

 3. **Database errors**
-   - Delete `data/*.db` files to reset
+   - Delete `data/*.db` files to reset: `rm data/*.db`
-   - Check file permissions in the `data/` directory
+   - Check file permissions in the `data/` directory: `chmod 755 data`
+   - Ensure SQLite is installed: `sqlite3 --version`

 4. **Port already in use**
    - Change the port in the code or kill the existing process
-   - Use `lsof -i :8080` to find processes using the port
+   - Use `lsof -i :8000` to find processes using the port
+   - Kill the process: `kill -9 <PID>`

+5. **Callback server issues**
+   - Check if the callback server is running: `ps aux | grep callback_server`
+   - Ensure ports 8000 and 8080 are available
+   - Check firewall settings if running on a remote server

+6. **Authentication problems**
+   - Clear browser cookies and cache
+   - Try using incognito/private browsing mode
+   - Check if your Spotify account has the necessary permissions

 ## 🤝 Contributing